 As can be seen in the plot, the contact angle was above 50° when the droplet first landed, then began to rapidly decrease as the droplet spread.
 In the later stages of wetting, this angle decreased to 9±1°.

-The Ossila Contact Angle Goniometer was used to record and analyse a droplet of DI water on a thin film of PEDOT:PSS.
+The Ossila Contact Angle Goniometer was used to record and analyze a droplet of DI water on a thin film of PEDOT:PSS.
 Measurements were taken in time intervals of 33 ms over a period of 19.7 seconds (592 measurements in total).
 The system was able to measure the contact angle as it reduced to below 10°.

 Contact Angle Goniometer